ccoutant/dwarf-locations/005-locations-on-stack.md

 In the description for `DW_AT_data_member_location`, change the second bullet to:

 > 2\.
 Otherwise, the value must be a location description.
-In this case,
-> the beginning of the containing entity must be byte aligned.
 The
 > location of the containing entity is pushed on the DWARF stack before
 > the location description is evaluated; the result of the evaluation is
 > the location of the member entry.